scala/docs.scala-lang/_overviews/scala3-book/scala-for-java-devs.md

 </table>

+### Classes closed by default:
-<br>Classes closed by default (“Plan for inheritance or else forbid it”):
+“Plan for inheritance or else forbid it.”

 <table>
   <tbody>